 Working on a boat build is a great and time-consuming endeavor.
 The last thing a boat builder wants is to use materials that will not be conducive to a wet environment.
 Moreover, one is likely asking the question, “Does marine grade plywood warp and rot?”.

 Although marine plywood avoids warping and rot, it is not impervious to such detrimental effects.
 However, the marine-grade board will last considerably longer than standard exterior ply products.
-Marine plywood, using Exterior and Boil Proof glue, also known as WBP, is one of the most water-resistant of fabricated wood materials.
-The wood is also typically pressure treated and fabricated from tropical hardwoods that have a natural resistance to moisture and humid conditions1.
+Marine plywood, using Exterior and Boil Proof glue, also known as WBP, is one of the most water-resistant fabricated wood materials.
+The wood is also typically pressure treated and fabricated from tropical hardwoods with a natural resistance to moisture and humid conditions1.

 What is the difference between marine grade plywood and treated plywood?